AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/README.md

 | short | 2 bytes  | Face Data Offset  |
 | short | n bytes  | Array of Faces Index |

-**Note that Face Index is an index to the TSP face index**
+**Note that Face Index is an index to the TSP face index only on Medal Of Honor, Medal Of Honor:Underground uses this as the Face offset.**
 Face data multiplier is used to indicate that we need to load at FaceDataOffset n faces where n=NumberofFacesIndex * FaceDataMultiplier.

 #### Dynamic Face Data
-After the index list we have the actual face data that can be used to swap the original texture from the TSP face and contains the following data:
+After the index list we have the actual face data that can be used to swap the original texture from the TSP face.
+Medal Of Honor uses a structure that contains several fields in order to update a specific face:

 | Type | Size | Description |
 | ---- | ---- | ----------- |